 Christmas is upon us and I guess you guys are looking forward to it.
 So am I!!…In the next few days I will be travelling to South Korea to spend a white Christmas with my dear sister.
 My last white Christmas was 8 years ago in Chicago, ohh…what beautiful memories that brings recalling my wonderful time in America.

 Many of my Australian friends tell me that they can’t wait to head overseas to have fun, which is great.
 We all need to spread our wings and see the world.

-However, when it comes to online medical practice, things are becoming really localised.
+However, when it comes to online marketing for medical practice, things are becoming really localised.

 Did you know?